IBM/aspera-cli/docs/README.erb.md

 ### Interactive Input

 Some options and parameters are mandatory and other optional.
-By default, the tool will ask for missing mandatory options or parameters for interactive execution.
+By default, <%=tool%> will ask for missing mandatory options or parameters for interactive execution.

 The behavior can be controlled with: